Guide

 The Standby SNT: Your Family's Operational Insurance Policy

 For young or healthy parents building their initial estate plan, jumping straight into a fully funded Third-Party SNT can feel administratively heavy.
-This is where the Standby Special Needs Trust (an unfunded inter vivos trust) becomes the perfect operational insurance policy.
+This is where the Standby Special Needs Trust (an unfunded trust) becomes the perfect operational insurance policy.

 A Standby SNT is a legally fully-drafted but completely empty Third-Party Special Needs Trust created while the parents are alive and healthy.